Whovian9369/OTPKeySplitter/README.md

 # OTP Splitter

+To my knowledge, this only works on the Linux command line at the moment.
+If you test this on a Windows python2 instance, please do let me know.

-Basic useful feature list:
+Basic feature list:

- * Split the keys from the dumped OTP bin to individual bin files that has the appropriate key in it for each key, as outlined over on [the WiiUBrew site](http://wiiubrew.org/wiki/Hardware/OTP) and the help of the WiiUBru team.
+ * Take the keys from a dumped Wii U OTP, as outlined on [the WiiUBrew site](http://wiiubrew.org/wiki/Hardware/OTP) and the help of the WiiUBru team.

-This is my first "real" experiment in Python and Hexadecimal, so it's likely not going to be super pretty or "clean".
+This is my first "real" experiment in Python and Hexadecimal, so it's notsuper pretty to read or look at.

-Please do feel free to throw Pull Requests at me to fix any mistakes that I may have made.
+Please do feel free to throw Pull Requests at me to fix any mistakes that you think I have made.

 ### BIG thanks goes to (in order of when I remembered their name):

- * vgmoose (He got me started on putting this as a python script, so thanks man!)
- * hydrogen18 (He gave me some example code with BeautifulSoup4, and gave me some advice...
-That I don't think I'll end up using honestly.)
- * Dimok
- * QuarkTheAwesome
- * FIX94
- * supster131
- * kanye_west
- * Audiosurf for pushing me along and putting up with me rambling to them constantly about this during writing.
-And code contributions.
+ * Dimok, for the original [OTP2SD](https://github.com/dimok789/otp2sd_dumper) homebrew that started me on this *For the unofficial GBATemp thread: [Click Here](http://gbatemp.net/threads/otp2sd-by-dimok.447353/)
+ * The WiiUBru team that got the list up in the first place, and the ones that put up with my complaining about writing this.
+ * Audiosurf for helping shorten the script itself in quite a few places.
- * Truedread for giving me a [picture of his dog](http://i.sli.mg/9NDr34.jpg) to give me motivation while working on this, and supplying an OTP.bin for me to test with.
+ * Truedread for supplying an OTP.bin for me to test with.
- * Those that put in useful pull requests, if anyone does.
- * Anyone else that cares enough to nag me about it in the IRC.
+ * Anyone else that cares enough to nag me about it in the WiiUBru IRC.
+ * My friends that I've complained about this to, that aren't in the WiiUBru IRC.